danimtb/opencv/doc/tutorials/introduction/table_of_content_introduction.markdown

     We will learn how to save an Image in OpenCV...plus a small conversion to grayscale

+-   @subpage tutorial_biicode

+    _Compatibility:_ \> OpenCV 2.4

+    _Author:_ biicode

+    We will learn how to set up and use OpenCV in any OS with biicode.

 -   @subpage tutorial_documentation

     _Compatibility:_ \> OpenCV 3.0